googleapis/genai-toolbox/README.md

 ./toolbox --tools_file "tools.yaml"
 ```

 You can use `toolbox help` for a full list of flags!
+To stop the server, send a
+terminate signal (`ctrl+c` on most platforms).

 ### Using with Client SDKs